jacobxperez/rams/README.md

 On your terminal run these scripts to compile

 * `npm run serve` to serve current build on your default browser
+* `npm run watch` to watch, but does not start server
 * `npm run build` to make current build
 * `npm run public` defult public url is set to "/" on [package.json](https://github.com/jacobxperez/rams/blob/master/package.json)
 * `npm run docs` locally runs documentation on your default browser